Margaret Harkness

-Margaret Elise Harkness aka John Law (28 February 1854 – 10 December 1923) was an English radical journalist and writer.
+Margaret Elise Harkness (28 February 1854 – 10 December 1923), also known under her pen name John Law, was an English radical journalist and writer.

 Life

 Harkness was born on 28 February 1854 at Upton-on-Severn in Worcestershire.
-Her parents were Robert and Jane Waugh Law Harkness.
-Her father, Robert, was an Anglican priest.
+Her parents were Robert and Elizabeth Bolton Harkness.
+Her father, Robert (1836–1886), was an Anglican priest.
 She had four siblings and a half sister as her mother had been widowed before she married her father.
 Her second cousin was the economist Beatrice Webb.
 She was sent to finishing school at Stirling House in Bournemouth.
-She is thought to have taken the name "Law" as part of her pen name because it was her mother's maiden name or because she was also a relation of Bishop George Henry Law.
+She is thought to have taken the name "Law" as part of her pen name because it was her grandmother's maiden name and because she was also a relation of Bishop George Henry Law.

 Work

 After attending a finishing school, Stirling House in Bournemouth, she left home at the age of 23 to make her living.
 She there trained as a nurse and worked as a dispenser at Guy's Hospital London.
 Harkness lived in various locations in London, occasionally with her cousin, Beatrice Potter (who later married Sidney Webb).
 Beatrice Potter had a difficult relationship with a Radical politician, Joseph Chamberlain, that ultimately foundered.
 Harkness herself eschewed marriage as a result of which her father refused to fund her independent life.
 Instead, Harkness supported herself through writing, both novels and journalism.
 When she died in 1923 in Italy, her death certificate described her as "a spinster of independent means.'